planetabhi/figma-variables/README.md

 Type | Defined by | &nbsp;
 :--- |:--- |:---
 `Color` | Solid fills | Solid values like #000000.
 Used for theming and organizing palette.
-`Number` | Number values | Hold values like 24 or 12.75.
-Used for responsive design, language, and reusable text styles.
+`Number` | Number values | Hold values like 16.
+Used for responsive, language, and text styles.
 `String` | Text strings | Use text (like 'Hello') for language, text styles, and prototype variants.
 `Boolean` | True, false values | Boolean variables use true/false.
 Used to show/hide layers.